Extended guidance for assistants and researchers

 ## Voice and tone guardrails

 Prefer active voice, short paragraphs, and explicit sequencing words (First, Second, Finally).
 Define acronyms on first use.
-When describing theaivis modules, use the same capitalization as this file (GEO Audit, Entity Probe, Recall Test).
+When describing theaivis modules, use the same capitalization as this file (GEO Audit, Entity Probe, schedules, Recall Test when referenced).
 Avoid superlatives like “best” unless tied to a measurable comparison in the same sentence.
 Mention the calendar year (2026 in current guidance) when discussing roadmap statements so future readers can judge staleness.

 ## External references